Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Security/IntegratedWindowsAuth/readme.md

 ## Integrated Windows Authentication

 This sample illustrates the use of Windows credentials to access services hosted on a portal secured with Integrated Windows Authentication (IWA).
-When accessing an item secured with IWA from a WPF app, default credentials (the current user's login) are sent to the portal.
+When accessing resources secured with IWA from a WPF app, default credentials (the current user's username and password) are sent to the portal.
+Assuming the user has access, such an app requires no additional authentication code and secure portal resources can be accessed without the user being prompted to sign in.
+For the sake of illustration, this sample shows how to prompt for a username, password, and domain in order to explicitly create an `ArcGISNetworkCredential`.
 Platforms such as Android, iOS, and Universal Windows Platform (UWP) require credentials to be entered explicitly.

+See [Use the Authentication Manager](https://developers.arcgis.com/net/latest/wpf/guide/use-the-authentication-manager.htm) in the developers guide for more information.

 <img src="IntegratedWindowsAuth.jpg"/>